NHinternesch/cookie-cockpit/README.md

 View all cookies for the current site in a clean list view and advanced detail view.
 Filter, sort, and search cookies by domain, name, value, or vendor.
 Elegant modern design with full dark mode support.

 • **Real-Time Monitoring, Local Storage Mapping** <br>
 Listen to cookie changes in real-time and monitor new, modified, and deleted cookies.
-Map cookie values against local storage to identify sitest persisting IDs beyond cookies across browser storage methods.
+Map cookie values against local storage to identify sites persisting IDs beyond cookies across browser storage methods.

 • **Vendor Identification** <br>
 Recognize and filter cookies from known vendors, ad networks, analytics providers, and other third-parties - helping you understand who is setting cookies and why.